aaaaaa123456789/libplum/docs/conventions.md

   While it isn't particularly large for a common desktop machine, systems with very small stacks (like 32 KB) might run into stack overflows.

-In particular, the library doesn't make any assumptions about endianness, floating point format, system locale, character encoding or alignment requirements.
+In particular, the library doesn't make any assumptions about endianness, floating point format, system locale or character encoding.

 * * *

 Back to [README](README.md).

 [colors]: colors.md
-[image]: #
+[image]: structs.md#plum_image
 [store]: #
 [unprefixed]: #